mikio1998/mikio1998.github.io/_posts/2020-11-2-Making-Old-App-Perform-Better.md

 I spent a lot of time struggling with constraints, which I'm inclined to study in the future.

 <b>Point #4:</b> <i>New plans:</i><br />
-<b>I've recently been exposed to how difficult it actually is to implement due to real-world issues.</b><br />
+<b>I've recently been exposed to how difficult Bar/QR implementation would actually be, due to real-world issues.</b><br />
-While I believe the barcoding/QRcoding feature would have been a great solution for the workspace, there were things I couldn't fix in real life.
+While I believe the barcoding/QRcoding feature would have been a great solution for the workplace, there were things I couldn't fix in real life.
-The main culprit issue is the inconsistency of the barcodes provided by the manufacturer, which are often labeled incorrectly or have various codes for the same product.
-The labor of creating my own QR/barcodes (assuming I would also have to print them) is not a feasible solution.
+The culprit issue is the inconsistency of the barcodes provided by the manufacturer, which are often labeled incorrectly or have various codes for the same product.
+The labor of creating my own QR/barcodes, (which assumes I would have to print out and attach) is not a feasible solution.
 While it's unfortunate, I might plan other new solutions in the future.